-Taking Li River photos from mountains will give you an interesting bird's eye view of the whole Li River and surrounding scenery.
-And that often means rising up early and climbing to the mountain top but it's definitly worthwhile.
+Taking Li River photos from the mountains will give you an interesting bird's eye view of the whole Li River and surrounding scenery.
+And that often means rising up early and climbing to the mountaintop but it's definitely worthwhile.
 For foreigners, hiring a local tour guide will make it easy.

 Here are two mountains along the Li River that are popular among local photographers.

 The Xianggong Hill is the best mountain to get a wide perspective view of the most beautiful part of Li River.
 From the mountain top, you will see the first big bend of Li River cradled in the arms of hills.
 Most people also take sunrise and clouds pictures here.
 Check out the weather forecast and sunrise/sunset time on the internet if you want to catch the view.

 The Xianggong Hill is located on the west shore of the Li River, between Reflection of Yellow Cloth and Nine Horses Fresco Hill.
 There is a well-maintained road leading to the top.
 The following image was taken there.